 This geometric representation makes the maximum-evenness property transparent in a way that the linear binary string does not.
 It also makes clear why Euclidean rhythms feel “balanced” when played: the onset dots distribute the “weight” of the cycle as uniformly as the integer constraints allow.

 The mathematical theory of necklaces belongs to combinatorics on words.
-Euclidean rhythms correspond to specific equivalence classes of binary sequences known as Christoffel words (Lothaire, 2002): words over the alphabet $\{0,1\}$ whose combinatorial properties encode the slope of a line segment, which brings us to the third independent context in which the same algorithm appears.
+For coprime counts and suitable upper/lower and rotation conventions, these balanced binary patterns are related to Christoffel words (Lothaire, 2002): words over the alphabet $\{0,1\}$ whose combinatorial properties encode the slope of a line segment, which brings us to the third independent context in which the same algorithm appears.

 The Bresenham Connection